How do LVR restrictions impact house prices?

 That’s not really the case, especially when property prices are rising fast.

-As property prices rise, borrower’s loans get smaller compared to the property’s value.
+As property prices rise, borrower’s loans make up a smaller percentage of the property’s new (higher) value.
 So your LVR goes down.

 So, as house prices rise, property owners can borrow more anyway.